 On-going classes repeat weekly or monthly.
 Please check our website for any exclusion dates.

-Summertime kids’ classes usually run Monday-Friday, rather than weekly.
+Summertime and vacation kids’ classes run Monday-Friday, rather than weekly.

 Older teenagers are welcome in most adult classes, but please check with us before registering.